MattRMcFarland/DataStructures/List/README.md

 ### What if I want to pass it a static element with `AppendToList(myIntList, (void *)9000)`?
 Sorry, this doesn't work yet.
 9000 is loaded into a register for the function call, and it doesn't live in memory (thanks compiler).
-In order for the copy function to create the list's copy of the data, the original data needs to live in data.
+In order for the copy function to create the list's copy of the data, the original data needs to live in memory.
 You can get around this with the following...
 ```
 int dummy = 9000;